Close Menu

 Image: Place of My Taste

 Make Christmas-themed bells out of paper cups and decorate your home for the festive season.
-A few paper cups, ribbons, pipe cleaners, paint, and glitter is what you’ll require to make this DIY project.
-Begin by painting the cups in the desired color, then use pipe cleaners to connect beads and jingles bells and tie up the ribbon.
+A few paper cups, ribbons, pipe cleaners, paint, and glitter are what you’ll require to make this DIY project.
+Begin by painting the cups in the desired color, then use pipe cleaners to connect beads and jingle bells, and tie up the ribbon.
 Full tutorial on First Palette.

 Easy paper cup DIY Christmas Decorations